datacommonsorg/docsite/bigquery/query_property_places.md

 ---
 layout: default
-title: Properties of Places
+title: Properties of places
-nav_order: 2
+nav_order: 3
-parent: DC to BQ Sample Queries
-grand_parent: BigQuery
+parent: BigQuery
 ---

-# Query Category: Statistical Variables Associated with Places (and other entities)
+# Query category: Statistical variables associated with places (and other entities)

 ### Latest value from preferred source for a single variable